Sample Bequest Language

 — For a bequest of securities, the possible language is:

-"I give Wilmington Symphony Orchestra all of my shares of XYZ stock
+"I give Wilmington Symphony Orchestra all of my shares of XYZ stock or mutual

 fund to be used for the benefit of Wilmington Symphony Orchestra."